 Some public displays of affection may be offensive to others; therefore, students should conduct themselves in a manner that is suitable for any work or public place.
-Kissing is not permitted.
+Unacceptable examples include but are NOT limited to kissing and hugging.
 Other than holding hands between classes, physical contact is not considered appropriate.
 Students who demonstrate disregard for this policy will be assigned discipline points.